Language

 CHILDREN | Some lodges are unfenced and have an age limit.
 Facilities for children may be limited but some lodges are very child-friendly. | No age limit but facilities are limited and not all rest camps are fenced. |

-Chat to your Africa Safari Expert about your budget and expectations so he or she can tailor-make a Kruger safari that’s optimised for you.
+Chat to your Africa Safari Expert about your budget and expectations so he or she can tailor-make a Kruger safari that's optimised for you.
 The private reserves give you a more relaxing vacation by far since you are not driving yourself, cooking all your own meals, washing up, dealing with laundry and so forth.
-They are pricier but if you’re flying all the way to Africa for a once-in-a-lifetime safari, it may be better to splurge a little than have your time taken up with punctured tyre or becoming frustrated because you can’t find any animals (rocks can look surprisingly elephant-like while cheetahs are almost impossible to find if they’re lying flat on the ground in the shade).
+They are pricier but if you're flying all the way to Africa for a once-in-a-lifetime safari, it may be better to splurge a little than have your time taken up with punctured tyres or become frustrated because you can't find any animals (rocks can look surprisingly elephant-like while cheetahs are almost impossible to find if they're lying flat on the ground in the shade).

 Almost all the private reserves lie in the south of the park, which is lusher, hillier and more forested than the north.
-This makes the south world-famous for intense and unforgettable leopard sightings, as the prefer thicket, dense trees and boulders to open savannah.
+This makes the south world-famous for intense and unforgettable leopard sightings, as they prefer thicket, dense trees and boulders to open savannah.

 Kruger is primarily a safari area and the focus is definitely on seeing the game.
 There are limited cultural and historical excursions to be had, and these may only be possible if you are in the area – the park is enormous and it may be far to drive to a significant site.